smorrrs/Shadow-Tactics-Resources/state_of_the_game.md

 ## Nakasendo Road
 OPTIMIZED: TP

-This is my record and certainly there are extremely skilled runners who could squeeze out another second or two, but this is a short level and my run doesn't have much in the way of mistakes.
-I will not beat this time.
+Certainly there are extremely skilled runners who could squeeze out another second or two, but this is a short level and my run doesn't have much in the way of mistakes.

 ## Imai Town